Busisiwe Mkhwebane: Impeachment

 In November 2020 National Assembly Speaker Thandi Modise appointed former Constitutional Court Judge Bess Nkabinde and senior advocates Dumisa Ntsebeza SC and Johan de Waal SC to an independent panel to consider whether there was prima facie evidence to suggest that Mkhwebane should be removed from office.
 The report was handed over to parliament in February 2021, and a parliamentary spokesperson summed up its findings: "the panel concluded that there is substantial information that constitutes prima facie evidence of incompetence and examples of this included the prima facie evidence demonstrating the Public Protector's overreach and the exceeding of the bounds of her powers in terms of the Constitution and the Public Protector Act as well as repeated errors of the same kind, such as incorrect interpretation of the law."

 On 15 March 2021 the National Assembly began an inquiry into her fitness to hold office.
 On 11 September 2023, following the completion of the process, the National Assembly voted to remove Mkhwebane, making her the first head of a Chapter 9 institution to be impeached.
 Her impeachment, one month prior to the end of a 7-year non-renewable term, denied her a ten million rand gratuity that she would otherwise have been entitled to.

 Parliamentary career

 On 16 October 2023, Mkhwebane joined the Economic Freedom Fighters party.
 She was sworn in as a Member of Parliament on 20 October 2023.
+Mkhwebane was elected to return to parliament in the 2024 general election; her husband, David, was also elected to parliament, however, for the Umkhonto Wesizwe Party.
 She resigned from the EFF and the National Assembly on 16 October 2024, a year after joining the party.
-In late October 2024, Mkhwebane joined the Umkhonto Wesizwe Party after resigning from the EFF in early October.
+In late October 2024, Mkhwebane joined the Umkhonto Wesizwe Party (MK) after resigning from the EFF in early October.

+In January 2025, was appointed as MK's provincial convener of Mpumalanga.
+She was removed from the position in April 2026 as part of MK's collapsing of provincial structures into the executive.